Totality for Mixed Inductive and Coinductive Types: Concluding Remarks

 \subsubsection{Higher order types}

-The theory should extend to account for some higher order datatypes.
-Defining $T$-branching trees as (coinductive) { } or (inductive) { } should for example make the corresponding \t{map} function pass the totality test.
+The implementation of \chariot does deal with some higher order datatypes.
+With $T$-branching trees (coinductive) defined as { } or (inductive) { } the corresponding \tt{map} function passes the totality test.
+The theory should extend to account for this kind of datatypes.